The Girl on the Shore

 Especially at the beginning, when I started making manga, I thought about sexually related descriptions as completely normal, a natural part of our day-to-day life where we might get into sexual situations.
 For me, the most natural way to portray reality is to lean on these sexual characterizations, so someone can appear having lunch in one scene, and then appear later having sex just as naturally.. -Inio Asano

 Middle schoolers have sex.
 They do.
-Reducing A Girl on the Shore to just sex scenes not only debases the author’s work, but is also extremely stupid if you know at least any other of his previous works.
+Reducing A Girl on the Shore to just sex scenes not only debases the author’s work, but is also extremely unfair if you know at least any other of his previous works.
 Could Asano have expressed the same concepts without resorting to explicit sex scenes?
 Probably.
 But it would have taken away so much from the story and would have left us with less of a profound reaction to the work itself.
 Asano depicted them so candidly to really send home how raw and personal sex is, and how close the main characters were despite their emotional distance.
 Without these explicit scenes, the story wouldn't have as much as an impact.

 Sato